dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 **This section contains a step-by-step guide on how to efficiently add entries to D2 Synergy.
 I recommend that you utilize my tool: [QueryVendorBounties](https://github.com/brendanprice2003/QueryVendorBounties) for this process.**

 **Note:** _Vendors' bounties are added via an order of priority.
 This priority is determined by which vendors are utilized the most in terms of XP gains.
-For example: A Vendor like Eris Morn would be quite a high priority vendor to add, because the moon is notorious for it's quick XP farms._
+For example: A Vendor like Eris Morn would be quite a high priority vendor to add, because the moon is notorious for its quick XP farms._

 **Once you have followed this guide, you should have a development environment ready to go:**